netik/vaml/README.md

 `cd docker`
 `docker-compose up`

-or you can follow the official Vault documentation and install vault
+or you can follow the official Vault documentation and install vault.

 ## Development